 However, oil of oregano made from the wild oregano, origanum vulgare, contains two potent antifungals: thymol and carvacrol.

 Using wild oregano oil was shown in some research to halt or inhibit the growth of Candida albicans.
 Capsules containing oil of oregano may be inserted into the vagina at night.
 Alternatively, it can be applied to a tampon before insertion.
+Comparing different products is recommended.

 Essential oils should be mixed with carrier oils before use and never applied directly to the skin.
 People can mix 3-5 drops of oil of oregano essential oil in 1 ounce of sweet almond oil, warmed coconut oil, or olive oil.
 A tampon should be soaked in this mixture for a few minutes, then insert and change every 2-4 hours during the day.
 People should not leave a medicated tampon in for more than 6 hours.
 It is a good idea to test for allergies to oil of oregano on the forearm before use.

-When to avoid home remedies for yeast infections
+When to avoid home remedies

 - pregnant women